The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Grace Kelly (F. & S. II.305) is estimated to be worth between £100,000 and £150,000.
-This signed screenprint, created in 1984, has shown consistent value growth, with an average annual growth rate of 9%.
-This is a popular artwork, having been sold 38 times at auction since its initial sale in November 1998.
-In the last 12 months, the average selling price was £107,359, across a total of 5 sales.
-In the past five years, the hammer price has ranged from £76,397 in October 2020 to £156,785 in October 2022.
+The value of Andy Warhol's Grace Kelly (F. & S. II.305) is estimated to be worth between £100,000 and £150,000.
+This signed screenprint, created in 1984, has shown consistent value growth, with an annual average growth rate of 9%.
+This work has an impressive auction history, having been sold 38 times at auction since its initial sale on 3rd November 1998.
+Over the past 12 months, the average selling price was £107,359, across a total of 5 sales.
+In the last five years, the hammer price has ranged from £76,397 in October 2020 to £156,785 in October 2022.
 The edition size of this artwork is limited to 225.

 Meaning & Analysis